PowerShell/PowerShell-RFC/CommunityCall/notes/20260521_ChatTranscript.md

 concurrency for improved performance.
 So would love kind of some feedback on these new features.
 Oh, and then another feature that we added is DSC V3 resource for PS resource get.
 And Aditya will talk about that later in the community call today.
 We also had some community PRs in this release.
 So one of them is a bug fix to better detect if the current PowerShell session is Windows PowerShell or PowerShell Core in certain instances, such as when the session is running in VS Code or.NET Interactive or with Ruby or Puppet.
 So shout out to Borg Quit.
 I'm hoping I'm pronouncing that right. for that PR.
 We also had another fix where pre-release labels are honored in update PS resource scenarios.
 So let's say locally I have a version 120 preview on my machine and there's a new version 120.
 That pre-release label is going to be compared. more accurately and then it'll update the user correctly to the new version.
 So shout out to Sean R. Williams for that PR.
-The other thing I quickly wanted to mention is that as we did this 130 preview one release, the team also published A blog post for our roadmap.
+The other thing I quickly wanted to mention is that as we did this 1.3.0.preview1 release, the team also published A blog post for our roadmap.

 Jason Helmick   19:18
 CAI.